Adam-Corporation/.github/profile/README.md

 > and so if we gather memory, acting on any descktop app or website and robotic interactive face and voice we will cook a legitimate AGI

-## Capabilities: From Simple Clicks to Complex Workflows
+## Capabilities: From Simple Clicks to Complex Chained Workflows

 You can order Adam to do literally anything you do on your computer.
 His potential is limitless, but here are a few examples of what he can do today: